sisques-labs/project-starter/README.md

-# SaaS Boilerplate
+# Project Starter

-A complete and scalable boilerplate for building modern SaaS applications.
+A complete and scalable project starter for building modern applications.
 This project uses a Turborepo monorepo and is designed with DDD (Domain-Driven Design), CQRS (Command Query Responsibility Segregation), and Event-Driven Architecture.

 ## 🏗️ Project Architecture